For centuries, the corporation has been a popular business entity that allows people to band together to form businesses.

 The corporation has been around for centuries, and it’s still one of the most popular business entity types in America today.
 The biggest selling points of the corporation are the way it provides personal asset protection to its owners, and how it’s the only American business entity type that’s allowed to issue stock, giving entrepreneurs a leg up when pursuing investments.

 That said, the corporation isn’t for everyone.
 An LLC shares many of the same attributes while also providing a more flexible business structure and the option to choose how you want your business to be taxed.
-There are even some businesses that can get away with operating as sole proprietorships or general partnerships, if you operate an extremely low-risk business.
+There are even some businesses that can get away with operating as sole proprietorships or general partnerships, but only if you operate an extremely low-risk business.

 All told, there are plenty of good reasons why the corporation is so popular to this day, but there’s a reason the LLC is so widely used as well.
 We hope this article helped you develop your understanding of the corporation’s role in the American business landscape!